project-oak/oak/docs/programming-oak.md

   of the Node, available because the Node `struct` implements the gRPC service trait.

-## Starting an Oak Application
+## Running an Oak Application

-In order run an Oak application, the ISV compiles a set of WebAssembly modules, serializes them to a set of WebAssembly modules, serialize them into a binary application configuration file and pass it to the Oak Server.
-The ISV should also publish a gRPC service endpoint (host:port) for a newly loaded Oak Application.
+In order to run the Oak Application, each of the Nodes that comprise the Application must first be compiled into one or more WebAssembly modules, and these compiled WebAssembly modules are then assembled into an overall Application Configuration File.

+The Application Configuration also includes the port that the Oak Server should use for its gRPC service to appear on; the resulting (host:port) service endpoint is connected to by any clients of the Application.

+Each of these steps is described in the following sections.

 ### Creating a Configuration File

 In order to load an Oak Application into the Oak Server its configuration must be serialized into a binary file.
-The ISV first needs to specify a configuration
+The Application first needs to specify a template configuration file:
-file:

 <!-- prettier-ignore-start -->
 [embedmd]:# (../examples/hello_world/config/config.textproto /node_configs.*/ /initial_entrypoint_name.*/)